dpc2/plane/README.md

 # plane
 a simple opengl game

-use 'up'  'dowm'  'left'  'right' to control
+use 'up'  'down'  'left'  'right' to control